stephenchung27/interviews/README.md

 You will need a team of 3 including yourself.
 This is so that you can keep each other accountable.
 You should create an incentive for yourselves to come into the office (e.g. late/absent persons must owe their other team members lunch/dinner).

-**Choose your teammates wisely!** I recommend picking teammates you believe are on the same level or higher.
+**Choose your teammates wisely!**

+I recommend picking teammates you believe are on the same level or higher.

 Doing mock interviews with your teammates will help you practice whiteboarding.
 It will also give you insight on what an interviewer is thinking when a candidate is struggling.
 Try to keep it as close to the real experience as you can.

+I also recommend not choosing your friends as teammates.
+Along the same vein, and this will sound cynical, if you ever feel like your teammates are dragging you down, be quick to drop them and study on your own.

 **Important note**